Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **File:** `central-limit-theorem-order-emerging-from-chaos.py`

+### 9\.
+The Percolation Threshold: The Sudden Click of Connectivity

+A visual exploration of phase transitions and network theory, showing the exact moment a system of "local" connections transforms into a "global" flow.

+**Concept:** Percolation theory models the behavior of connected clusters in a random graph.
+It reveals a "tipping point" (the critical threshold $p\_c \\approx 0.592$) where a system goes from being a collection of isolated islands to a fully connected network that allows for flow, communication, or travel.

+**Key Visual:** The animation fills a grid with "open" sites at a random, increasing density ($p$).
+As the occupancy probability approaches the critical threshold, the animation slows down to capture the "Critical Jump."
+Once $p\_c$ is reached, the software identifies and illuminates the first **Spanning Cluster**—a jagged, fractal path that bridges the entire grid from top to bottom.

+**The HUD:** A real-time tracker monitors the **Density ($p$)**, correlating the visual "clutter" of the grid with the mathematical probability of connectivity.
+When the path is completed, a localized **Circumscribe** effect highlights the specific geometry of the successful connection.

+**File:** `the-percolation-threshold-why-systems-suddenly-click.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.